webpack-contrib/coffee-loader/README.md

 > [!NOTE]
 >
-> The `filename` option takes a value from webpack loader API.
-The option value will be ignored.
+> The `filename` option takes a value from webpack loader API, but it's value will be ignored.

 **webpack.config.js**